-Risk adjustment covers inherent uncertainties in the cash flows related to insurance obligations.
-Based on the status of consideration of Insurance Capital Standard (ICS) and Japanese economic value-based solvency regulations, the 85th percentile is used to compute the risk adjustment amount.
+To cover inherent uncertainties in the cash flows related to insurance obligations, the 85th percentile is used to compute the risk adjustment amount.

 (2) Unrealized gains or losses on assets

 Regardless of the valuation method on the statutory balance sheet, assets are marked to market when possible and the unrealized gains or losses of the assets are calculated.
 Held-to-maturity debt securities, policy-reserve-matching bonds, loans, real estates and other assets are marked to market and unrealized gains or losses are recognized.